 An online TV service is any streaming or smart TV service, website or app that lets you watch live TV over the internet.
 Popular services include BBC iPlayer, ITV Hub, Channel 4 Watch Live, All 4, Sky Go, Virgin Media, Now TV, BT TV, Apple TV, YouTube, Amazon Prime Video, YouTube and Roku.

 It depends what you watch.

 You don’t need a licence if you only ever watch on demand or catch up programmes on services other than BBC iPlayer (and you also never watch live TV programmes on any channel, including on iPlayer).
-You also don’t need a licence if you only ever watch S4C TV on demand or listen to radio on iPlayer.
+You also don’t need a licence if you only ever watch S4C TV on demand.

 But you will need a licence if you watch or record live TV programmes on any channel, or you download or watch BBC programmes on iPlayer – live, catch up or on demand.
 This applies to any device and provider you use.

 If you’re using a mobile device powered solely by its own internal batteries – like a smartphone, tablet or laptop – you will be covered by your home’s TV Licence, wherever you’re using it in the UK and Channel Islands.